apluslms/a-plus-rst-tools/README.md

 possible hints.
 The hints are targeted to specific choices and they are shown after answering.
 The format of the hints is `value § Feedback text`.
 The value is the student's submission and it may be prepended with `!` in order to show the feedback when the student did not answer that value.
+The special value `%100%` shows the hint when the student answers the question correctly.
 In freetext questions, the value may be prepended with `regexp:` in order to use regular expressions for matching the student's submission.

 Correct answers in `pick-one` and `pick-any` directives are marked with `*`.
 A `pick-any` question may have neutral options, which are marked with `?`.